cryptii/cryptii/README.md

 ### Encoders

-Encoders manipulate content by encoding or decoding it in a specific way and settings.
+Encoders manipulate content by encoding or decoding it in a specific way and using specific settings.

 | Name | Category | Description |
 | ---- | -------- | ----------- |